Home Web Development PrimeFaces Cookbook

 Setting up and configuring the PrimeFaces library

 PrimeFaces is a lightweight JSF component library with one JAR file, which needs no configuration and does not contain any required external dependencies.
-To start with the development of the library, all we need is the artifact for the library.
+To start with the development of the library, all we need is to get the artifact for the library.

 Getting ready